shashi97/ngrx-crud-meterial/README.md

-# Editable Dynamic Table Using Angular Material and ngrx store for data management.
+# Dynamic Table Using Angular Material and ngrx store for data management.

 This repository is an example to demonstrate how to create an editable table that can consume a schema and dynamically change input types on the UI.
 Please refer to [this article](https://muhimasri.com/blogs/create-an-editable-dynamic-table-using-angular-material/) for a thorough explanation.